Digital & Tech Glossary

 Lazy Loading

-A technique that delays loading non-critical resources until they're needed.
+A technique that delays loading non-critical resources until needed, improving page speed and user experience by reducing initial load times.

 Lazy Loading Strategy

-A performance optimization technique that delays loading non-critical resources until they're needed or about to become visible.
+A performance optimization technique that delays loading non-critical resources until needed, reducing initial page load times and bandwidth usage.

 Load Balancer

-System that distributes incoming traffic across multiple servers.
+System that distributes incoming traffic across multiple servers to prevent crashes and ensure websites stay fast during high demand periods.

 Load Balancing